 Although it might not look that appetizing, this creamed soup is made with sweet caramelized onions and coconut milk that gives it a tasty tang that you’ll love.

 It’s great as a before dinner appetizer at your next house party, or an excellent healthy lunch.

 For more information on storing and using this “ugly” root, check out the complete guide.

 Will you be trying this plant in your garden?
 Do you prefer the luscious purple, or classic green?
-Tell us how you hope to include what may be my favorite brassica in your garden plan this season!
+Let us know in the comments below!

 Don’t forget to Pin It!

 Photos by Kendall Vanderslice and Nikki Cervone. © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Burpee and True Leaf Market.
 Uncredited photos: Shutterstock.